 You should not use isotretinoin if you are allergic to it.

-- a history of depression or mental illness;
+- depression or mental illness;

 - liver disease;

 - an eating disorder such as anorexia;

 - an intestinal disorder such as inflammatory bowel disease or ulcerative colitis.